Current situation (11 April 2017)

 The best defence – as with all exotic animal diseases – is a high level of awareness and good biosecurity.
 Poultry keepers and businesses in Northern Ireland are reminded of the importance of maintaining biosecurity in their flocks and being vigilant to any signs of disease in their birds.

-We have published a new biosecurity leaflet for all bird keepers and detailed guidance on biosecurity and preventing disease in captive birds and separating domestic birds from wild birds in a Prevention Zone.
+We have published a new biosecurity leaflet for all bird keepers and detailed guidance on biosecurity and preventing welfare impacts in poultry and captive birds.

 If you suspect any strain of avian flu you must tell your local Divisional Veterinary Office immediately.
 Failure to do so can be deemed an offence.